sa-akhavani/waffled/output-parser/README.md

 ```

 How the parser works is that it looks for some specific headers in each sent request.
 Some are mandatory, some are optional.
-The affected-wafs list is something that we define in our t-reqs grammar file and can be customized based on your needs.
+The affected-wafs list is something that we define in our t-reqs grammar file through passing a `parser: <WAF>-<Echo_Server>` header.
+This can be customized based on your needs.

 ## How to use